ergoplatform/ergodocs/docs/ef/ef-scope.md

 - Dmitry Usov manages the Ergo website and works on various other projects such as the DexyGold front-end. (salaried)
 - The rest of the funds spent on development go towards bounties on the repositories given below

 The Ergo Foundation also pays for the hosting and bandwidth costs for several pieces of infrastructure such as the website and explorer.
+This support ensures the availability and reliability of critical resources for the Ergo ecosystem.

 #### Code Repositories Supported by the Ergo Foundation
 /// admonition | This section is a draft and still open for discussion from the community.